arcusmaximus/YTSubConverter/README.md

 ## Limitations
 YouTube has some bugs and limitations when it comes to styled subtitles.
 Please be aware of the following:
-* In general, you can only use one style per line of text.
-For example, while you can make an entire line bold or italic, you can't do this for a single word within a line.
-In other words, this works: `What's happening?\N{\b1}Nononono!` (only the second line is bold), but this doesn't: `I {\b1}told{\b0} you not to go there!` (nothing will be bold).
-  * As an exception to the above, multiple colors within a line *are* possible, but only on PC.
-For example, the “MAAAN” in `Devil{\c&H0000FF&}MAAAN{\r}!` will be red on PC; on mobile, however, it'll have the same color as the rest of the line.
 * Subtitles positioned off-center will move out towards the sides in theater mode, possibly even hanging out of the video frame.
 * The mobile apps don't support background customization; they show a black rectangle no matter what color or transparency you specify.
 This means you need to be careful with dark text, because while it'll be perfectly readable on a custom bright background on PC, it'll be barely readable on the default background on mobile.
   * YTSubConverter detects dark text and adds an invisible, brighter subtitle on top of it.
 Because the Android app ignores transparency, (only) Android users will see this bright version and be able to read the subtitle. iOS users, however, are not so lucky - the app doesn't show the invisible subtitle, leaving only unreadable black-on-black text.